Nivalyx/osu-wiki/wiki/People/Users_with_unique_titles/en.md

 ## Other

-These users were awarded their respective titles for miscellanous reasons.
+These users were awarded their respective titles for miscellanous (often humorous) reasons.

 <!-- TODO: reasons -->